shunhamm/APEX_fan_website/README.md

-# Game Fan Website
+# APEX Fan Website

-- My first django project
-- This website provide some game contents
+- This website provides some character profiles and show useful websites for you.

+### Put the below URLs

+---